brandonvansylalom/Active-Directory-HomeLab-Setup/README.md

 <img src="https://imgur.com/yPcLT3Q.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 After setting up your admin credentials, you'll now be on the homepage.
 To login, the screenshot below has input keys shown as typically your live keyboard isn't connected to the VM and has specific ways to send inputs to the VM.
 Select "Send Ctrl+Alt+Del" on the input selections to unlock the page to enter your login info.
-This concludes the setup and install portion of the project, with another repository dedicated to working in Windows Server.
 <img src="https://imgur.com/mhBcF6y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>